 The first task is identifying how much money comes in and how much goes out.
-Record all earnings — net of taxes, 401(k) contributions, and health insurance premiums — on a monthly basis.
+Record all earnings on a monthly basis.
 Then list expenses: fixed (necessary and the same every month), variable (necessary but different every month), and wants (dispensable extras).
-Divide them into categories, such as utilities, housing payments, food, health care, and personal, and note the associated costs.
+Divide them into categories, such as utilities, housing payments, food, health insurance premiums, and personal, and note the associated costs.
 If you don't know exact figures, start with estimates.
 Think in terms of planned amounts (lowball predictions of income and rounded-up predictions of expenses).
 Keep track of actual spending, adjust the estimates, and soon a steady monthly budget will emerge.

 Henry David Thoreau's famous exhortation from "Walden" about life’s complications applies to budget planning.
 Some advisers suggest forgoing spreadsheets in favor of old-fashioned pen and paper.
 Others recommend basic budgeting software, available free from sites such as Mint.
 The tool is not important; the point is to use whatever mechanism best enables your family to address household finances directly and clearly on a regular basis.
 Cutting up extra credit cards is another way to simplify.
 Doing so eliminates the danger of running up debt (and paying exorbitant interest fees) and means fewer accounts to manage.